rikschennink/conditioner/README.md

 <div data-module="/ui/component.js" data-context="@visible true"></div>
 ```

 To make context queries easier to read Conditioner will automatically set the context value to `true` if its omitted.
-So the following context query is the same as `@visible true`.
+The following context query is the same as `@visible true`.

 ```html
 <div data-module="/ui/component.js" data-context="@visible"></div>
 ```

-To invert the monitor state we can use the `not` operator instead of writing `@visible false`.
-It's simply more natural to read `not @visible` than `@visible false`.
+Instead of writing `@visible false` we can use the `not` operator to invert the monitor state, this little bit of syntactic suger makes context queries easier to read.

-The `@visible` state context monitor will unload modules when they are no longer visible.
+The `@visible` context monitor will mount modules when they scroll into the users view and unmount modules when they are no longer visible to the user.

-This might be exactly what you want, it's however more likely you want the modules to stick around after they've been loaded for the first time.
+This might be exactly what you want (for instance if you're doing intro and outro animations).
+It's however more likely you want the modules to stick around after they've been loaded for the first time.

 You can achieve this by adding the `was` statement.